neondatabase/website/content/docs/introduction/monitoring-page.md

 ### Connections count

-The **Connections count** graph shows the number of idle connections, active connections, and the total number of connections over time for the selected compute endpoint and branch.
+The **Connections count** graph shows the number of idle connections, active connections, and the total number of connections over time for the selected compute endpoint.

-**ACTIVE**: The number of active database connections for the selected compute endpoint and branch.
+**ACTIVE**: The number of active connections for the selected compute endpoint.

-Monitoring active connections helps you understand the database's workload at any given time.
+Monitoring active connections can help you understand your database workload at any given time.
 If the number of active connections is consistently high, it might indicate that your database is under heavy load, which could lead to performance issues such as slow query response times.
 See [Connections](/docs/postgres/query-reference#connections) for related SQL queries.

-**IDLE**: The number of idle database connections for the selected compute endpoint and branch.
+**IDLE**: The number of idle connections for the selected compute endpoint.

 Idle connections are those that are open but not currently being used.
 While a few idle connections are generally harmless, a large number of idle connections can consume unnecessary resources, leaving less room for active connections and potentially affecting performance.
 Identifying and closing unnecessary idle connections can help free up resources.
 See [Find long-running or idle connections](/docs/postgres/query-reference#find-long-running-or-idle-connections).

-**TOTAL**: The sum of active and idle connections for the selected compute endpoint and branch.
+**TOTAL**: The sum of active and idle connections for the selected compute endpoint.

-The limit on the maximum number of simultaneous connections (defined by the Postgres `max_connections` setting) is configured according to your Neon compute size.
+The limit on the maximum number of simultaneous connections (defined by the Postgres `max_connections` setting) is set according to your Neon compute size.
 Monitoring the total number of connections helps ensure you don't hit your connection limit, as reaching it can prevent new connections from being established, leading to connection errors.
-Knowing your connection usage patterns can help you configure the appropriate connection limits.
 For the connection limit for each Neon compute size, see [How to size your compute](https://neon.tech/docs/manage/endpoints#how-to-size-your-compute).
-To learn about connection pooling in Neon, which can support up to 10,000 simultaneous connections, see [Connection pooling](/docs/connect/connection-pooling).
+Increasing your compute size is one way to increase your connection limit.
+Another option is to use connection pooling, which supports up to 10,000 simultaneous connections.
+To learn more, see [Connection pooling](/docs/connect/connection-pooling).

 ![Monitoring page connections graph](/docs/introduction/monitor_connections.png "no-border")

 ### Buffer cache hit rate

-The **Buffer cache hit rate** graph shows the percentage of read requests served from memory  - from Neon's Local File Cache (LFC).
+The **Buffer cache hit rate** graph shows the percentage of read requests served from memory &#8212; from Neon's Local File Cache (LFC).
 Queries not served from memory retrieve data from storage, which is more costly and can result in slower query performance.
 For OLTP workloads, you should aim for a cache hit ratio of 99% or better.
 However, the ideal cache hit ratio depends on your specific workload and data access patterns.
 In some cases, a slightly lower ratio might still be acceptable, especially if the workload involves a lot of sequential scanning of large tables where caching might be less effective.
 To learn more, see [What is the Local File Cache?](/docs/extensions/neon#what-is-the-local-file-cache)

 ![Monitoring page cache hit rate graph](/docs/introduction/monitor_cache.png "no-border")